-The proposed language in subsection (a)(1)(B) clarifies that for purposes of subsection (a)(1)(A)(x) incarceration - there is a rebuttable presumption that the State's dismissal of the charges against the individual, the grand jury's decision not to indict the individual, or a finding of not guilty after a trial, shall be presumptive evidence in all courts and in all proceedings that the individual did not voluntarily leave work.
-The Commission is specifically seeking comment regarding the inclusion of not guilty findings in this subsection.
+The proposed language in subsection (a)(1)(B) clarifies that for purposes of subsection (a)(1)(A) - incarceration - there is a rebuttable presumption that the State's dismissal of the charges against the individual, the grand jury's decision not to indict the individual, or a finding of not guilty after a trial, shall be presumptive evidence that the individual did not leave work voluntarily.

-In addition, to rebut this presumption, the Department of Labor and Workforce Development shall consider the factors set forth in subsection (a)(1)(B)(i)-(iii).64
+To rebut this presumption, the Department of Labor and Workforce Development shall consider the factors set forth in subsection (a)(1)(A)(i)-(iii).62

-Subsection $(a)(2) - (4)^{65}$
+Subsection $(a)(2) - (4)^{63}$

-This proposed language is adapted primarily from the suggested language offered by the New Jersey State Bar Association Labor and Employment Law Section.
+This proposed language is contained in a 2021 New Jersey Law Revision Commission Final Report Regarding Unemployment Benefits when an Offer of Employment is Rescinded.
+It was adapted primarily from the suggested language offered by the New Jersey State Bar Association Labor and Employment Law Section.
 The proposed amendatory language adds a subsection to exempt from disqualification employees who leave their current job upon receipt of an offer of employment with a new employer, scheduled to begin within seven days, which is subsequently rescinded by the new employer through no fault of the employee, as held in McClain v.
 Board of Review, Department of Labor.
 The National Employment Lawyers' Association - New Jersey suggested that the timeframe be expanded to ten days and the limiting condition be struck, but because these proposals represent an express change in the statute's substance and are not merely a codification of the New Jersey Supreme Court's holding in McClain or a "clarification" of an ambiguity, and because the Commission is uncertain about the ramifications of such substantive revisions, it left consideration of the proposal to the Legislature.

-63 Id. at 523, 524 (noting that where a separation occurs under one of the circumstances listed in N.J.A.C.
+61 Id. at 523, 524 (noting that where a separation occurs under one of the circumstances listed in N.J.A.C.
 12:17-9(e), it is reviewed as a voluntary leaving work issue and should be determined on a case-by-case basis in which all relevant factors must be considered) (citing 41 N.J.R.
 263(a)).
 See Utley v.
 Bd. of Rev., 194 N.J.
 534, 548 (2008) (noting that the relevant factors to be considered include "whether the applicant for benefits engaged in voluntary acts resulting in the absence from work, whether [they] actively tried to keep the job, and the length of absence from work.").
+62 See supra notes 23, 24 and accompanying text.

-65 See also N.J.
-L. Revision Comm'n, FINAL REPORT REGARDING UNEMPLOYMENT BENEFITS WHEN AN OFFER OF EMPLOYMENT IS RESCINDED (June 17, 2021).
+63 See also N.J.
+Law Revision Comm'n, FINAL REPORT REGARDING UNEMPLOYMENT BENEFITS WHEN AN OFFER OF EMPLOYMENT IS RESCINDED (June 17, 2021).